lyft/cartography/README.md

 We require a CLA for code contributions, so before we can accept a pull request we need to have a signed CLA.
 Please [visit our CLA service](https://oss.lyft.com/cla) and follow the instructions to sign the CLA.

+## Who uses Cartography?

+1. Lyft
+1. {Your company here} :-)

+If your organization uses Cartography, please file a PR and update this list.
+Say hi on Slack too!